Celery

 USDA Planting Zone: 3–10

-Special Notes: Prefers cooler temperatures but can tolerate the heat.
-It is ideal for gardeners looking for a traditional celery flavor.
+Special Notes: Prefers cooler temperatures but can tolerate some heat.
+A good choice for a traditional celery flavor.

 Giant Pascal